-Apple attempted to trademark their ‘App Store’ in Australia in March of last year, the trademark was turned down, and Apple appealed, in an attempt to gain the trademark.
+Apple attempted to trademark their ‘App Store’ in Australia in March of last year.
+The trademark was initially turned down, prompting Apple to appeal in an effort to secure the trademark.

 The Registrar of Trade Marks refused registration of Apple’s “app store” trademark in March last year because it was too descriptive.
 Apple then appealed this decision in the Federal Court.